-Carrie Apfel is a staff attorney in the Sustainable Food and Farming Program.
+Carrie Apfel is a senior attorney in the Sustainable Food and Farming Program.
 She is based in Washington, D.C.

 Prior to joining Earthjustice, Carrie was a litigation partner at Jenner & Block.
 One of the more notable cases she worked on was a class action on behalf of Native American farmers and ranchers challenging discrimination in USDA’s farm loan program.
 The team won an enormous, and unprecedented, settlement for her clients.
 She also maintained a very active pro bono docket at Jenner.
 Prior to joining Jenner, Carrie clerked on the Fourth Circuit, and graduated from University of Virginia Law School and Duke University, both with many honors.
 She also worked for several years at women’s advocacy organizations in DC.

 When she is not busy practicing law, Carrie enjoys spending time with her family, running long distances, watching Duke basketball and Nationals baseball, cooking and reading.